bostonaholic/til/sql/having.md

 **Query:**

-Find users with more than one pet.
+Find registered users with more than one pet.

 ```sql
 SELECT email, count(*)